 - If few employees completed the survey, organization may create a program that is only meaningful and relevant to few of those employees.
 This might be completely misleading.
-In such case, analysing the reason for unresponsiveness can be more informative and valid than analysing the survey results.
+In such case, analyzing the reason for unresponsiveness can be more informative and valid than analyzing the survey results.

 - Did employee really read the questions properly and respond to it?

 - We often see surveys are boring and after few questions employees lose interest and start responding randomly which in turn can again mislead the complete analysis.

 - Some employees also avoid sharing true feelings because they don’t trust – anonymity

 - Sometimes the interpretation of question might give complete different picture

 So, lot of times internal survey gives leadership team a great impression that their employees are motivated and satisfied.
 But external websites like Glassdoor etc gives organization different picture altogether.

 So, employee wellbeing program analytics, measuring ROI, effectiveness and impact analysis has been super critical specifically when employees are remotely working or working in hybrid model.

 While analyzing the impact, ROI and effectiveness of employee wellbeing programs – few areas that HR leaders can not miss while developing employee wellbeing programs in 2021